Clang IR (CIR)

-Clang IR (CIR) is a new IR for Clang.
-ClangIR (CIR) is built on top of MLIR and it's basically a mlir dialect for C/C++ based languages in Clang.
-It's representation level sits somewhere between Clang AST and LLVM IR.
+ClangIR is a new IR for Clang, which is an MLIR dialect for C/C++ based languages in Clang.
+Its representation level sits somewhere between Clang's AST and LLVM IR.

 Motivation

-By using MLIR, ClangIR leverages on a compiler framework to write passes, IR and quickly iterate design, while re-using community provided analysis and transformations that can be easily adapted for CIR.
+By using MLIR, ClangIR leverages a compiler framework to write passes, IR and quickly iterate design, while re-using community provided analysis and transformations that can be easily adapted for CIR.

 What's ClangIR in practice?

-to the clang driver, the compilation pipeline is modified and CIR gets emitted from ClangAST and then lowered to LLVM IR, backend, etc. Since our LLVM emission support is WIP, functionality is currently limited.
-To get CIR printed out of a compiler invocation, the flag -Xclang -emit-cir
+By passing -fclangir to the clang driver, the compilation pipeline is modified and CIR gets emitted from Clang's AST and then lowered to LLVM IR, backend, etc. To get CIR printed out of a compiler invocation, the flag -emit-cir can be used, which will force the compiler to stop right after CIR is produced.
+The picture below depicts how the compiler pipeline works:

 Current status